andygarcia86/andygarcia86/README.md

 **SENIOR SOFTWARE ENGINEER**

-Woring as a full-stack engineer.
+Working as a full-stack engineer.
 Working with .Net Core for the server side, Vue for the client side and MS SQL Server for database.
+Migrating a huge monolithic application to microservices.

 _[Tideily](https://www.tideily.com).
 Mar 2019 - Dec 2020_